nextleap-project/countermitm/source/new.rst

 protocol allows the detection of mangled messages (i.e. substituted keys).

-happened. to detect constructing a **verified group** which guarantees security against active attacks.
-A network or provider attacker is unable to read subsequent group messages because all communication is e2e encrypted between the peers and any attempt at key substitution ("MITM attack") will remove that member from the group automatically.
-A removed member (e.g. because of a new device) needs to verify with only a single member of the group to re-join the verified group.

 In `onion-verified-keys`_ we discuss new privacy-preserving hidden messages which allow a member of a group to verify keys from other members through **onion-routed key verification** queries and replies.